ctu-mrs/ctu-mrs.github.io/docs/70-deployment/10-docker/index.md

 # Deployment using standalone Docker

+Docker is a platform that allows you to build, share, and run applications quickly in a repeatable and isolated way.
+It uses containers which are like extended versions of chroot.

 This page will describe how to run a Docker Compose session of the MRS UAV System using Lazydocker and Tmux.
 For more info about what those are and how to install them, please check the [prerequisites](https://ctu-mrs.github.io/docs/prerequisites/).

 ## Get the mrs_docker repo